From Collector Plants to

-Location: Auditorium in the San Francisco County Fair Building, 9th Ave and Lincoln Way, San Francisco MAP
+Location: Auditorium in the San Francisco County Fair Building, 1199 9th Ave (at Lincoln Way), San Francisco MAP

 What to bring:

-Please bring baked goodies, fruit, snack food or a beverage if your last name begins with the letters D to G, and any other members who can contribute this month.
+Please bring baked goodies, fruit, snack food or a beverage if your last name begins with the letters N to R, and any other members who would like to contribute this month.